raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Inject node](images/inject-node.png)

 1. Double click on the inject node.
-Under **Payload** change the data type to 'string' and type a 1 in the Payload box - this will be our message.
+Use the drop down next to **Payload** to change the data type to 'string' and type a 1 in the Payload box - this will be the message.
 Type "On" in the 'Name' box.
 Press Done.

   ![Edit inject node](images/edit-inject.png)

-1. Repeat the previous step to create another inject node, except this time add 0 as the payload and call this node "Off".
+1. Repeat the previous steps to create another inject node, except this time add 0 as the payload message, and call this node "Off".

   ![Create two inject nodes](images/add-2-nodes.png)